What do we encourage?

 An important project to make this possible is our "National Quality Mark Natural Gardening" which was introduced by us in 1996.
 During a period of two years an allotment association is advised and supervised in order to encourage, where possible, the nature development on their allotment areas.
 Depending on the end result after two years of hard work an association receives 1 to 4 dots on a ladybird.

-In 2017 42 garden associations have been awarded a quality mark.
+In 2019 more than 50 garden associations have been awarded a quality mark.
 Furthermore 6 associations are half way to achieve one.
 The list with names can be found on our website www.avvn.nl/overzicht-nationaal-keurmerk-verenigingen

 In our Activity Centre for Garden and Nature the AVVN-office is located.
 Here we develop our information means, among which our magazine De Tuinliefhebber and our websites with exclusive member login and organize workshops and courses on gardening and on managing an association.